YaleMRRC/CPM/README.md

 Connectome-based Predictive Modeling (CPM) is a data-driven protocol for developing predictive models of brain-behavior relationships from connectivity data using cross-validation.
 The protocol includes the following steps: 1) feature selection, 2) feature summarization, 3) model building, and 4) assessment of prediction significance.

 In this repository are MATLAB scripts which can be used to carry out CPM.
-Currently the protocol resembles the methodology in Shen et al. [1].
+Currently the protocol resembles the methodology in Shen et al. [1], and Finn et al. [2].
 More features and flexibility will be added in the near future.
 One can exectute the code via the following:
 1. Using the link in the top right corner of this page, download the repository as a zip, and unzip in the desired folder, or clone it to your local computer using the following command:
 ```bash
 git clone https://github.com/YaleMRRC/CPM.git.